The Best Hiking Shoes and Boots for Women

 The Best Light Hiking Boots

 Salomon OUTline: These shoes are designed with the sturdy midfoot of a traditional hiking boot, which is ideal to keep you feeling supported on long treks and with heavy loads — yet, they're pretty lightweight at just 1lb 5oz.
 While most light hikers are on the stiff side, the OUTlines feel surprisingly like a running shoe (which should come as no surprise, really, considering Salomon is the reigning queen of trail running).
 The biggest dazzle of this pair, though, is how reliable the traction is; they were shockingly trustworthy when tested on both the slippery grit of the Tour du Mont Blanc in Switzerland as well as the rocky trail of a Colorado fourteener.
 Plus, they're pretty.
-(Buy It, $110; dickssportinggoods.com)
+(Buy It, $110, dickssportinggoods.com)

-A lower and lighter version of Vasque's beloved Breeze LT GTX, these hikers are waterproof yet breathable, and feather-light yet dependable underfoot in all weather.
-Most of all, they're comfortable: Our tester said wearing these boots felt like walking on memory foam — and they even kept their cushy comfort for multiple days on back-to-back wear on a trekking trip in Peru.
-(Buy It, $150; amazon.com)
+Vasque Breeze LT Low GTX: A lower and lighter version of Vasque's beloved Breeze LT GTX, these hikers are waterproof yet breathable, and feather-light yet dependable underfoot in all weather.
+Most of all, they're comfortable: Wearing these boots feels like walking on memory foam — and they'll even keep their cushy comfort for multiple days on a trekking trip in Peru.
+(Buy It, from $96, amazon.com)

 "If you're planning on traveling long distances across rugged, uneven terrain carrying a heavy backpack, a mid-height hiking boot or full backpacking boot is the best choice," says Ansari.
 It provides ankle support and lateral support — super, super important if you have 30 pounds on your back altering your center of gravity — and will hold up against rocky wear-and-tear.
 Full hikers are also just great for anyone who is clumsy or has weak ankles — a rolled ankle even on a day hike is no joke.

 Hoka Arkali: These boots have the lightweight and supportive cushioning Hoka is known for, but what makes them unique is the high-abrasion toe cap and stellar traction underfoot.
 That means they can handle pretty much any terrain, including scrambling and slick rock.
-We love the velcro heel strap, which allows you to score a super snug fit.
+You'll love the velcro heel strap, which allows you to score a super snug fit.
 Bonus: They're fun enough to adventure around town in, too.
-(Buy It, $200; hokaoneone.com)
+(Buy It, $200, hokaoneone.com)